AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 Users are required to enable the collector from their workloads following below steps.

-> Note: This is needed for both Programmatic and Manual captures.
+> Note: This is needed for both programmatic and manual captures, except for
+> JAX.
+> For JAX programmatic capture, users do not need to include `start_server`.
+> Users using JAX only need this for manual profile capture methods.

 ```python
 # To enable for a jax workload